 Can I share my Proton VPN login with friends?

 Technically you can, but sharing credentials is not recommended due to security reasons.
 If you do share, make sure you trust the people and monitor devices connected to your account.
+Netflix vpn not working heres how to fix it according to reddit experts: A Complete Guide for 2026

 How do I manage the list of connected devices in Proton VPN?